-\item[(b)] \emph{Random walk on log-transform}.
+where $x \mapsto \log g(x; a, b)$ is the log-density of a gamma distribution with shape $a > 0$ and rate $b > 0$.
+For the practical implementation, \cite{Barrios2013} suggest to restrict to $\delta \ge 1$. \item[(b)] \emph{Random walk on log-transform}.
 For a positive random variable, we can target the density of its log-transform, which is $t \mapsto f(e^t)\,e^t$.
-In this case, we resort to a random walk on the log-scale, and propose a new value $x^*$ from a log-normal distribution centered at the current value $x$,
+In this case, we resort to a random walk on the log-scale, and propose a new value $\log x^*$ from a normal distribution centered at the current value $\log x$,

-where $\sigma^2$ controls the variance of the proposal.
+where $\sigma^2 > 0$ controls the variance of the proposal.
 The proposed value $x^*$ is accepted with log-probability

 \end{itemize}